MarkD833/Digitalker-Digital-Voice-Selection-Software/CustomROM.md

 ```
 Note the blank line between each entry in the file.

-The the words you would like to use must be spelt as they are in the vocabulary list produced by the ALIST command.
+The words you would like to use must be spelt as they are in the vocabulary list produced by the ALIST command.

 I wanted to know if there was a difference between the sound for a numerical digit (i.e. 1, 2, 3 etc) and the word equivalent (i.e. one, two, three etc).
 I also wanted to have a quick play with the word endings (entries 11 to 14) and have a go at my first phrase.